Death of Savita Halappanavar: Key causal factors

 The appropriate management of spontaneous rupture of the membranes in cases of inevitable miscarriage where infection is a possible underlying cause is somewhat different to the appropriate management of Preterm Pre-labour Rupture of the Membranes where the incidence of infection at presentation is lower and the survival of the fetus is more likely.

-There are no accepted clear local, national or international guidelines on the management of inevitable early second trimester miscarriage (i.e. less than 24 weeks) including the management of miscarriage where there is prolonged rupture of the membranes.
+There are no accepted clear local, national or international guidelines on the management of inevitable early second trimester miscarriage (i.e., less than 24weeks) including the management of miscarriage where there is prolonged rupture of the membranes.
 The reason for the absence of such guidelines may be that clinical practice in other jurisdictions would have led to an early termination of pregnancy in equivalent clinical circumstances.
 It is recommended that such guidelines be developed for such patients as a matter of urgency and they should be explicit in the guidance given as to when one should offer termination based on symptoms and signs of infection implying increasing health risk to the mother which may even threaten her life.

 We recognise that such guidelines must be consistent with applicable law and that the guidance so urged may require legal change.